caviarjs/caviar/src/DESIGN.md

 - Try to eliminate configurations for normal users
 - Provide a way to create layers which can be empowered by Docker
 - Finally start the server
+- Better for debugging

 ## Non-Goals

 - Cares about a certain library or framework

+# Features

+## Debugging

+- local configurations or testing env
+- with or without sandbox

 # Types